The Riley Blake Quilt is well on its way. In part 2 of this series, I will teach you how to easily cut your quilting fabric using the Cricut Maker!

 - PDF Cutting Directions, printed

-Get your pieces cut then we are ready to sew!
-I hope you enjoyed this post and hopefully learned a few handy tips!
-Be on the lookout for part 3 of this series where I will cover Quilt Assembly and wrap up this fun project.
+Once you follow these easy steps to cut the Riley Blake quilt pieces, we are ready to sew!
+Be on the lookout for part 3 of this series where I will cover quilt assembly and reveal the final project!